-In addition to all the models presented almost half a year ago at Basel 2010, the Swiss luxury watch maker has prepared yet another boutique edition of one of its most popular timepieces.
-Meet the new IWC Big Pilot Perpetual Calendar in Orange.
+In addition to all the models presented almost half a year ago at Basel 2010, IWC has prepared yet another boutique edition of one of its most popular timepieces.
+Meet the new Big Pilot Perpetual Calendar in Orange in all of its 46-millimeter stainless steel glory!

 Although normal Big Pilots rarely sport anything more advanced than a full calendar chronograph powered by a modified ubiquitous ETA Valjoux 7750 automatic movement, IWC does create a lot more complicated limited edition watches on special request.

-Last year, the brand presented their first IWC Big Pilot Perpetual Calendar Watch created for the Swiss-based Bucherer network of luxury boutiques.
-Limited to only 100 pieces (70 in stainless steel and 30 in gold,) it was powered by IWC’s in-house Calibre 51613 automatic movement with Pellaton winding system, which is normally used in their Portuguese Perpetual Calendar watches.
+Last year, the brand presented its first Big Pilot Perpetual Calendar created for the Swiss-based Bucherer network of luxury boutiques.
+Limited to only 100 pieces (70 in stainless steel and 30 in gold,) it was powered by IWC’s in-house Calibre 51613 automatic movement with Pellaton winding system, which is normally used in their Portuguese Perpetual Calendar collection.

 It is not clear, what chain of stores ordered this particular model, but here it is in all its orange glory.